So many of us have kickstarted January – broke and poorly. Not the best start to the year.

-The No Pants Subway Ride is an annual global event started by Improv Everywhere in New York in 2002, the which has now expanded to dozens of cities the World over.
+The No Pants Subway Ride is an annual global event started by Improv Everywhere in New York in 2002, which has now expanded to dozens of cities the world over.
 Meet in front of the National Gallery (Trafalgar Square) and remember to wear no trousers!

 Celebrate Burns night

 Burns Night is celebrated annually in Scotland on or around January 25.
 It commemorates the life of the bard (poet) Robert Burns, who was born on January 25, 1759.
 The day also celebrates Burns’ contribution to Scottish culture.
 His best known work is Auld Lang Syne.
 Most people celebrate Burns Night with a big feast and a glass of whisky (a wee dram).